Greek islands: Fighting water shortages with desalination – DW – 08/30/2024

 Georgios Koutsianas checks the pH of the water every hour and monitors the system.
 In the event of a power outage, he gets an alert on his phone.

-Koutsianas sees the high potential of the plants, but also emphasizes the downside: "Because of climate change, desalination is the quickest method.
+Koutsianas sees the high potential of the plants, but he also emphasizes the downside: "Because of climate change, desalination is the quickest method.
 Reservoirs are useless if it doesn't rain.
-But the plants consume a huge amount of electricity," he says.
+But the plants consume a huge amount of electricity."

 While the desalination plants ensure a supply of water for tourists in the coastal region in the summer months, they are not a solution for agriculture on Naxos — above all because there is no suitable infrastructure to transport the water inland, and transportation by tanker is much too expensive.